naveendha1710/LLM-Gateway_Semantic-Caching-Complexity-Based-Routing/llm-gateway/README.md

 # LLM Gateway — Semantic Caching & Complexity-Based Routing

-A production-grade LLM gateway that sits between your application and one or more model providers.
+A Prototype LLM gateway that sits between your application and one or more model providers.
 It provides:

 - **Semantic caching** — repeated or near-duplicate requests are served from cache,